Drip, Drip, Drip - The Sound of Dripping

 The very most important thing I believe about dripping is SOUND.
 You roughly count the drops, but focus more on the slight gurgle and the slight hiss.
 Practice over a paper towel.
 If you "flood" it, pour it out on the towel (we're only talking about a few drops of liquid) and try again.

 You can't hurt the atty as long as it's not completely dry.
 They are designed to have juice, pg or vg, even water to wick and vaporize.
 If heated when dry, the wicks and coil may be damaged.
 This is why I cringe every time I read someone casually tell a new vaper to "dry burn."
 It can be a fine line for beginners between "burning out gunk" and making it worse.
 Some people passionately embrace dry burning for everything, good for them!
-I donít like the odds with stock coils, since sometimes an atty can retain a burnt flavor.
+I donít recommend dry burning stock coils, since sometimes an atty can retain a burnt flavor.

 Please follow the steps carefully, don't skip any even if they seem simplistic.
 This takes a bit of practice.
 There's no reason to rush.